aybe/RetroArch-shaders/README.md

 Installation
 ------------

-Copy them to the `shaders` directory of your RetroArch installation.
+Copy the content of the `shaders` directory to the `shaders` (or any sub-folder) directory of your RetroArch installation.

 Description
 ------------